aimrt.channel

 []

-List of framework-side filters to be loaded for Channel Pub Topic
+List of framework-side filters to be loaded for the Channel Pub Topic

 sub_topics_options